ccr5-delta32/mpileup_filter/README.md

 Here *bamlist* is a file with the paths to all the .bam files that should be included, in the same path the .bam index files should be present (.bam.bai)

-The result is a table with read depths like this, where from column 4 onward the read depths for the bams in the bamlist appear in the respective order.
+The result is a table with read depths like the blow example for 3 bams, where from column 4 onward the read depths for the bams in the bamlist appear in the respective order.
 ```
 Chr1  3317906 A 49  17  13
 Chr1  3317907 T 51  18  14